spartaxymus/UpdateCart/README.md

 The project frontend is in React.js (you can select between js or ts), but other than that you are free to use whatever libraries/frameworks, packages, tools that you want.

-### What should I do when I'm finished?

-After you have finished you work push all commits to your repository, and then send us email to inform that app has been finished, also please add following users there:
-* win@morphos.is
-* suhas@morphos.is
-* pawel@morphos.is
-* pratchaya.su@morphos.is.

-### How is the exam graded?

-We are looking for idiomatic use of JavaScript, and the ability to solve the problem with code that is clean and easy to read.
-Please show us how you would use the language and conventions to structure things in a clear and maintainable way.

-Even though we are not giving you the UI design, we believe that as a Frontend Developer you should have some ideas of how it should look.
-You are free to use any styling tools that you want, SASS, css-in-js, or even styled-components.